emakhov/emakhov.github.io/_posts/2018-06-07-jekyll-and-jupyter.md

 ---
 layout: post
-title:  "Central limit theorem demo"
+title:  "Demo of CLT(Central Limit Theorem) in Python"
-subtitle: "or how to port Jupyter Notebooks"
+subtitle: "Or how to port Jupyter Notebooks to Jekyll"
 date:   2018-06-07 10:00:00 +0200
 category: [ python ]
 tags: [ jupyter, notebook ]